 More international coverage is coming, eventually.
 Ingesting additional flight data will greatly increase our costs, and we’ll also need to add lots of additional aircraft to our database, comply with additional data privacy laws, accept payment in other currencies, make sure accounting/tax rules are being followed... it's a large can of worms for a small company.

 The National Airways 747 departing MSP, which is shown by default or in light mode, was captured by Dillon Petrowitz.

 Dark mode's An-26 is from Donal Morrissey, who's worth following on Twitter, Instagram and Flickr.

 How about some actual "About" content?

-JetTip is operated by Nick Benson, a freelance web developer from the Twin Cities.
-Over the course of the past year, what started as a side project to build an MSP AvGeek twitterbot snowballed into the system described above.
+JetTip is operated by Nick Benson, a freelance web developer turned fulltime avgeek from Burnsville, MN - just a few minutes from MSP.
+Over the course of the past several years, what started as a side project to build an MSP twitterbot snowballed into the system described above.

 Kudos to the small squadron of beta testers for their invaluable feedback and putting up with all of the texts and emails as bugs got worked out.
-Tip of the hat to Sarah Lynn Design for her incredible design work.
+Tip of the hat to Sarah Lynn Design for her incredible design work and Clint McMahon for his app development prowess.
 Last but not least, thanks to my wife Emily for picking up overtime to keep the lights on while I worked on this – you’re the best!